bkil/freedom-fighters/en/server/linear-chat-forum-threading.md

     * for interfaces having only a single native reaction, map everything to that one, so at least the number of interactions can be clearly seen in overviews
   * Process daily, ideally waiting for some idle time within the channel
     * If a topic had not seen an activity for a long time, send in the reaction after a much shorter delay (within 1-60 minutes)

+### Privacy

+* The fact of bridging must be mentioned in the topic on each interface
+* Pseudonymous forwarding
+  * May be requested with a slash command
+  * Grace period
+    * Perhaps apply in the first week after installing the bridge
+    * Perhaps apply for the first few messages of each user until they explicitly consent with the bot
+* A random name/address should be generated when forwarding the messages of a given user.
+  * Special care must be taken to hide email addresses in mailing lists
+  * Ideally constructed via encryption and rotating the ephemeral salt & pepper (weekly?)
+  * A given user may choose to be forwarded fully anonymously
+  * The pseudonym should be rotated as often as feasible without compromising thread readability
+    * May be desirable to hold onto a mapping for a bit longer within a single thread and subthreads, but can be immediately uncorrelated between unrelated threads
+  * Option to look for the names and nicks of participants within the message body as well and attempt to replace them there
+* Consent of users must be gathered on each interface before installing the bridge
+  * No forwarding of messages must be done before the point of announcement
+  * Provide to opt out after the announcement, for example by leaving the room
+* GDPR, right to be forgotten
+  * after giving a slash command before leaving a room, all activities of the user must be redacted on all mutable interfaces
+  * Random pseudonyms would not make this possible in general, nonetheless, moderators can already redact any past message if deemed sensitive or on reasonable request by a member
+    * May optionally be solved with public key cryptography and signing from the client side (perhaps with a special client), but this will make the whole system very complicated for negligible benefit in practice

 ## TODO